daattali/daattali.github.io/_drafts/2015-05-17-analyzing-rbloggers-posts-via-twitter.md

 First impression: **Woo, I'm in there!** :D

+## Posts by highest scoring authors {#posts-best-authors}

 Now that I know which blogs have the best posts on average, I wanted to see what each of their tweets looked like.

 ![Tweets by top-10 authors]({{ site.url }}/img/blog/rbloggers-twitter/posts-top-10.png)

 It'll be nice to see how these compare to all other posts.
-The following figure shows the score of all tweets, and highlights the posts made by any of the top-10 authors.
+The following figure shows the scores of all tweets, and highlights the posts made by any of the top-10 authors.

 ![Tweets by top-10 authors along with all tweets]({{ site.url }}/img/blog/rbloggers-twitter/all-tweets-top-10.png)